 - An interview.
 If you have the atmosphere on your blog, you can snag an interview with the creator of the product you’re promoting.
 This gets some insight other sites don’t have, and it is a natural way to advertise the product.

 These are all guidelines for new posts.
-When you’re first starting out, what you should do is go back through your previous posts, particularly the most popular posts, and find places to include an affiliate link.
+When you’re first starting out, what you should do is go back through your previous posts, particularly the most popular posts, and find places to include affiliate links in blogs.